shimataro/ssh-key-action/README.md

 * `ignore`: does nothing
 * `fail`: fails (default)

-### I want to omit `known_hosts`.

-First of all, you have to understand that it is NOT secure to SSH with no `known_hosts` and using `StrictHostKeyChecking=no` option.

-Why do you want to omit it?
-If the reason is **"I'm not understanding about the function of `known_hosts`"** or **"It's bother to fetch server key"**, you should not omit.
-If **"It is hard to prefetch server key because the server will be created dynamically"**, you can use bastion server.

-By the way, there are some secure methods to SSH without `known_hosts`, such as SSHFP and signed server key.
-And here is a special value to omit `known_hosts`.
-You should use it ONLY IF you are sure that it is secure enough.
-You should use it ONLY IF you are using secure methods...
-It is `known_hosts: unnecessary`.

 ### How do I use encrypted SSH key?

 This action doesn't support encrypted key directly.